 - Images have alternative text, where appropriate, for users with images switched off and for vision-impaired users (using screen readers etc).

-- All links have tooltips giving a brief description of where the link goes.
+- Links have tooltips, giving a brief description of where the link goes, unless the link text is already clear.
 Most browsers display these when the link is selected (e.g. hovered over by the mouse).